 A podcast is an extension of your brand, so you’ll be working hand in hand with your graphic designer to create an overall look for the podcast.

-Your designer will be responsible for creating a logo, headline image template, quote image template, and the podcast landing page on your website.
+Your designer will be responsible for creating cover art, headline image template, quote image template, and the podcast landing page on your website.

 In addition to building the graphic templates, the graphic designer will also be customizing those templates for each episode, based on the specific headlines and quotes that come from each interview.

-Our episode headline images include the podcast logo, title of the episode, episode number, guest name, and guest headshot.
+Our episode headline images include the podcast cover art, title of the episode, episode number, guest name, and guest headshot.

 Our quote images have the quote, episode number, and name or Twitter handle of the guest.